Speaking For Children In Court

 What is a Guardian ad litem?

-A Guardian ad litem is an attorney appointed by the court to investigate and make recommendations regarding the best interests of the minor child(ren).
+A Guardian ad litem is an attorney appointed by the court to investigate and make recommendations regarding the best interests of minors.
 Michael Ian Bender possesses extensive experience when it comes to serving as Guardian ad litem, and he is committed to securing custody arrangements that are in the best interests of each child.
-In his capacity as Guardian ad litem, Michael uniquely considers and makes recommendations to the court that address the unique needs of each individual child.
+In his capacity as Guardian ad litem, Michael uniquely considers and makes recommendations to the court that address the distinctive needs of each individual child.

 What Is A Child’s Representative and How Is It Different From A Guardian ad litem?